 She began her museum career at the Brooklyn Museum and was Dean of the Department of Public Education at the Museum of Fine Arts, Boston.
 She taught art history and museum education at the Fashion Institute of Technology, Bank Street College and Leslie College and, in 1974, was awarded a grant from the New York State Council on the Arts to study museums in Europe.

 Ms. Sweet is a graduate of Barnard College, where she majored in art history.
 She received a master’s degree from New York University and a certificate from the Columbia University Graduate School of Business Administration’s Institute for Not-for-Profit Management.

 An active member of the American Association of Museums, Ms. Sweet was a founder of the Education Committee and its Vice Chairperson from 1978 to 1980.
 In 1976 she was elected to the Council of the Association and for eight years served on the Membership Committee.

-Ms. Sweet is Past President of ArtTable, a national membership organization of women in the visual arts; a member of the Collections Committee of the Grey Art Gallery of New York University; and a board member of the Alumni Association of Barnard College, and chair of its leadership council.
-She is a trustee of Barnard College where she is Co-chair of the Committee on Academic Affairs and serves on the Governance Committee, the Committee on Student Life and the Council on Diversity.
+Ms. Sweet is Past President of ArtTable, a national membership organization of women in the visual arts and former member of the Collections Committee of the Grey Art Gallery of New York University.
+She also served on the board of the Greater Hudson Heritage Network and chaired it governance committee.
+She is currently a trustee of Barnard College where she is Co-chair of the Committee on Academic Affairs and serves on the Governance Committee, the Committee on Student Life and the Council on Diversity, Equity and Inclusion.
 She is also a member of the board of the Samuel Dorsky Museum of Art at the State University of New York in New Paltz.